-At December 31, 2021 and 2020, 17 and one securities were in an unrealized loss position, with none in a loss position of more than 12 months, respectively.
+At December 31, 2022 and 2021, respectively, the total portfolio had 50 and 24 securities were in an unrealized loss position, with 32 and zero in a loss position of more than 12 months.
 The Bank has evaluated these securities and has determined that the decline in value is temporary and is related to the change in market interest rates since purchase.
 The decline in value is not related to any bank- or industry-specific event.
 The Bank anticipates full recovery of amortized cost with respect to these securities at maturity or sooner in the event of a more favorable market interest rate environment.
 Because management does not intend to sell and does not anticipate being required to sell these securities in the near term, no declines are deemed to be other than temporary.